How To Feed A Loon

 Instructions

-• Add the chicken to a large stock pan and fill with water until chicken is covered by about 1 inch (usually about 1 gallon of water).
+• Add the chicken to a large stock pan and fill with water until the chicken is covered by about 1 inch (usually about 1 gallon of water).
+Add the bay leaves, salt, and pepper.

 • Bring water to a simmer over medium-high heat and cook for 30 minutes, skimming any impurities that float to the top.

-• Make the boquet garni by placing the herbs on a square piece of cheesecloth and fold up the edges to form a pouch.
-Tie together with string, allowing enough string to easily pull the bouquet garni from the pan when needed.
+• Make the bouquet garni by placing the herbs on a square piece of cheesecloth and folding up the edges to form a pouch.
+Tie together with a string, allowing enough string to easily pull the bouquet garni from the pan when needed.

-• Carefully add the mirepoix, bay leaves, and bouquet garni into the pot.
+• Carefully add the mirepoix (onions, carrots, and celery) and bouquet garni into the pot.
 Simmer for an additional 2 hours, skimming impurities that rise to the surface.

 • Use a pair of tongs to remove the large pieces of chicken from the broth into a large bowl (the chicken can be pulled from the bones and saved for another use).
 Carefully strain the broth through a colander into a separate pot.
 Season with salt.